equwal/ii-lchat-metapackage/README.md

 with nickserv on liberachat.
 Install it on your machine.
 If you are using a service that isn't in there, or you find it doesn't work, please contribute.
-- copy filter/indent to the folder you will have the irc at as .filter
+- copy filter/indent to the folder you will have the irc at as .filter if you want that one.
+To just remove messages that match a pattern (eg. join messages) check out that script.

 Copy irc-connect and lchat-connect to your path.
 Modify as needed.